Updated: Oct 17, 2019

-So, you’ve started your business – congratulations!
+So, you have a business......great!
 Do you have all the answers you need in order to be successful?
-Chances are that you’ll come across situations or opportunities that you would benefit from having people that could guide you and give you their point of view.
+Chances are that you’ve come across situations or opportunities that you would have benefited from having people that could guide you, given you their point of view and checking your blind spots.
 Every business can benefit from having an advisory board.
 If you’re just starting out, funds may be a bit hard to come by, so if you aren’t able to pay your board, take them to lunch or dinner for their time.
 Or acknowledge them during the holidays with a small token of your appreciation.

 So who gets to be on your advisory board?
 Ideally a CPA, an attorney, an existing business owner and a small business coach.

 A CPA (or a person with a financial/tax background) will be able to support you with understanding your finances, your accounting and possibly explain questions about taxes.
 Every business owner should understand their financial statements (and especially your Cash Flow statement) in order to be successful.
 You don’t want to rely on others to explain where your money is going.
 So, learn as much as you can from this person.

 An attorney is key to answer any legal questions, repercussions of documents/agreements/contracts you have or will sign.
 If your business is in need of contracts and different agreements, this person could support you in drafting these for you (at their hourly rate) and guide you through the process.
 They’ll also be able to better draft these documents if they know your business well.

 A business owner can also be a key advisor since they will have gone through a lot of the same trials and tribulations that you will experience through the life cycle of your business.
 They will understand first-hand what it’s like to go through tears and triumphs of your business and continue to push forward because it’s what you believe in.
 It’s important to have a cheerleader like them in your corner…..there will be tough times to get through.